×

 Landlords are responsible for issues relating to the building itself.
 This means that rising damp and penetrating damp are almost always the landlord’s responsibility.

-If mould is affecting your tenant’s health or stopping them from using some rooms, then you should investigate and fix the problem urgently.
+If mould affects your tenant’s health or stops them from using some rooms, you should investigate and fix the problem urgently.

 A better approach is to perform regular inspections and proactively deal with issues that could eventually create rising damp or penetrating damp.
 For example, some of the pipes in the bathroom may be old and rusty.
 If you spot this, you can plan to replace them before they leak.